ryanatkn/awesome-svelte-resources/contributing.md

 for this growing community.

 Please feel free to open any issues or pull requests you think are appropriate.
-This project's maintainers are open to discussion and questioning its assumptions.
+The maintainers are open to questioning the project's assumptions.
 The following kinds of resources are currently not included:

-- unofficial blog posts, learning resources, and other media not affiliated with the Svelte team
+- unofficial blog posts, learning resources, and other media not affiliated with the Svelte team (but projects that aggregate these _are_ included)
 - closed-source showcase apps
 - Sapper (we'd definitely link to a similar aggregation project if someone creates it)